kamva-hanisi/Task-Mananger/README.md

 To deploy the frontend to GitHub Pages:

-1. In `client/`, install `gh-pages`: `npm install --save-dev gh-pages`
-2. Run `npm run deploy`
+1. To deploy the project, use **Render**
-3. The app will be published at `https://task-mananger-client.onrender.com`
+2. The app will be published at `https://task-mananger-client.onrender.com`

 > Note: GitHub Pages only serves the React frontend.
 The backend must be hosted separately on a Node-compatible service.